NyW8/nyw8.github.io/_posts/2000-01-01-d84-windows-setup.markdown

    1. Open Windows Command Prompt (can type `cmd` from the search bar)
    2. In the command prompt, type in `bash` and hit enter, this should open up your Linux terminal in the same folder that command prompt was opened in, and should see something like `user@DESKTOP-JDLSD30:/mnt/c/whatever/folder/you/were/in$` as the new prompt.

-## Part 2: Setting up the C compiler
+## Part 2: Setting up the Compiler and Packages
 1. Open Windows Command Prompt and type in `bash` to enter Ubuntu
 2. Enter `sudo apt-get update`
 3. Enter `sudo apt-get install build-essential freeglut3-dev libgl1-mesa-dev libglu1-mesa-dev`